 Since 2011, Summer School has pioneered the UWC ISAK Japan approach to education.
-Over 13 days in late July, we welcome 80 students from around the world to our campus in Karuizawa to explore leadership, culture, identity and more in a diverse environment.
+Over 13 days in late July, we welcomed 82 students from around the world to our campus in Karuizawa to explore leadership, culture, identity and more in a diverse environment.
 This year we had 28 nationalities represented and a team of 30 adults guide students through a life-changing experience.
 Summer School 2023 was rated with a 96% satisfaction level.

 For 14-16 years old students

 ISAKx was launched in 2020 in response to the pandemic that saw access to education constrained around the world.
 ISAKx operates exclusively online and seeks to bring the UWC ISAK Japan approach to education to those who couldn't otherwise attend our programs physically in Japan.
 This year we offered seven courses over the span of two semesters.
 The 2022-23 program enjoyed a 100% satisfaction rate from students.